 The one thing that sets this strawberry cake apart from others?
 Reduce fresh strawberry puree down and add to the best white cake batter.
 Kiss your boxed strawberry cake buh-bye.

 This strawberry cake completely blew me away.
 After years of mediocre from-scratch strawberry cakes, my expectations were pretty low.
-It was time to taste test my efforts and biting into the first pastel pink forkful was the moment of truth.
+It was time to taste test my efforts.
+Biting into the first pastel pink forkful was the moment of truth…

 I cried tears of joy.
 Or were those actual tears because I just dirtied every dish with all this strawberry cake recipe testing?
 Hmm.

 Let’s get down to business.
 Homemade strawberry cake is episode 1 in Sprinkled, my new video series!
 Watch me make the recipe below:

 I find it challenging to pack real strawberry flavor into cake without the crutch of fake strawberry flavoring.
 My goal was to create a strawberry layer cake made entirely from real strawberries.
 We’re talking strawberries inside the cake and in the frosting as well.
 With the help of freeze-dried strawberries, I tackled strawberry frosting.
 I’ll get to that below.
 But for strawberry cake?
 Things have always been pretty lackluster in the flavor and texture department.